Easy FM

-Hourly English-language news bulletins are broadcast throughout the day.
+The station broadcasts hourly English-language news bulletins alongside a range of talk and music programs.

 History

 The Easy FM brand was first used in the early 1990s for a single show that was transmitted over various stations throughout mainland China.
 The Joy FM show continues to operate in this manner.
 Easy FM's hours were subsequently expanded to become an independent station.
 It has also occasionally been broadcast over shortwave to fill gaps in CRI's international schedules.
 Some Easy FM programming is simulcast in Honolulu in the American state of Hawaii over KHCM-AM.